justpat99/alzheimers-data-mining/README.md

-# Alzheimer's Disease Data Mining & Prediction
+# Data Mining: Alzheimer's Disease

 ## Overview
 This project analyzes patient data to identify risk factors and predict Alzheimer's disease using data mining and machine learning techniques.